Grimbar-Interactive/gdc-calendar-tool/README.md

 ### Setting Colors
 Use the dropdowns to set your desired color.
 These color names can be found on Google Calendar if you want to match existing colors.
-The "Default Color" is the color you want to use for "normal" sessions.
+The "Default Color" is the color used for normal sessions.
-The "Important Color" is the color you want to use for "must attend" or otherwise special sessions.
+The "Important Color" is the color used for sessions flagged as "Important".

 ### Setting Calendar
 To specify what calendar you'd like the events to be added to, perform the following steps:
 - Go to the [Google Calendar website](https://calendar.google.com/)
-- Click the "Menu" button (three dots) -> "Settings and sharing" next to the calendar you'd like to use (under "My calendars" on the left-hand side)
+- Click the "Settings" button (gear icon) -> "Settings"
+- Click on the calendar you'd like to use under "Settings for my calendars"
 - Scroll down to the "Integrate calendar" section and copy & paste the "Calendar ID" into the field on the extension's Options page

 Note: By default the extension will use your Google account's primary calendar, so just leave the Calendar ID field blank if that's what you want!

+## Privacy
+When using the extension for the first time you will be prompted to allow the plugin to view and edit your calendar events.
+Other than a custom Calendar ID, if set, we do not store your personal data locally or remotely.
+You can view the extension's [Privacy Policy](https://grimbarinteractive.com/#/gdc-calendar-tool/privacy-policy) here for more information.